charliuden/bikesharing/README.md

   3. What Are Peak Riding Hours in the Month of August?
   4. What Are the Top Bike Stations in the City for Starting a Journey?
   5. What Are the Top Bike Stations for Ending a Journey?
+  6. What Is the Gender Breakdown of Active Riders?